FIVE GENERATIONS

 Nakayama Raisuke I

-The actor Nakayama Shinkurô II held the name of Nakayama Raisuke I from November 1757 to August 1782.
+The actor Nakayama Shinkurô II held the name of Nakayama Raisuke I from the 11th lunar month of 1757 to the 8th lunar month of 1782.

 The actor Nakayama Raisuke I playing the role of Honda Dainaiki in the drama "Igagoe Dôchû Sugoroku" in a caricature from the book "Ehon Mizu ya Sora", which was drawn by Matsuya Nichôsai and published in Ôsaka in 1780 by Hachimonjiya Hachizaemon